rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-i-introduction-and-how-to/index.md

 ## Recap - Embed Containers and Kubernetes into vSphere

-When VMware [released vSphere 7 back in 2020](https://blogs.vmware.com/vsphere/2020/04/vsphere-7-new-generation-vsphere.html), it was announced that under the hood a lot of architectural efforst flowed into VMware's core platform.
+When VMware [released vSphere 7 back in 2020](https://blogs.vmware.com/vsphere/2020/04/vsphere-7-new-generation-vsphere.html), it was announced that under the hood a lot of architectural efforts flowed into VMware's core platform.
 These **efforts had to be done in order to embed containers and Kubernetes into vSphere, to unify them with virtual machines as first class citizens**.

 If you aren't new to the "Tanzu-Game", you know that VMware's Kubernetes Runtime [VMware Tanzu Kubernetes Grid (TKG)](https://tanzu.vmware.com/kubernetes-grid) allows you to deploy and lifecycle Kubernetes clusters on vSphere.
 These functionalities aren't implemented in the vSphere management plane (the vCenter Server).